thenativeweb/command-line-interface/README.md

 ### Defining options

 As you have already seen, you can define options for commands.
-An option needs to have at least a `name` and a `type`, with the following types being supported:
+An option needs to have at least a `name` and a `type`, with the following types being supported and verified:

 - `boolean`
 - `number`